peterpeterparker/tsdoc-markdown/README.md

 npm install -D tsdoc-markdown
 ```

+## GitHub Actions

+A GitHub Actions workflow that generates the documentation for pull requests using this library is available in [tsdoc.yml](/.github/workflows/tsdoc.yml).

 ## Usage

 This tool is shipped with a NodeJS [bin](/bin/index.js) script that can be executed with the shortcut `tsdoc`.